Deci-AI/super-gradients/documentation/source/device.md

 ## 3. DP - Data Parallel
-DataParallel (DP0 is single-process, multi-thread, technic for scaling deep learning model training across multiple GPUs on a single machine.
+DataParallel (DP) is single-process, multi-thread, technic for scaling deep learning model training across multiple GPUs on a single machine.

 The general flow is as below:
 - Split the data into smaller chunks (mini-batch) on GPU:0